 When raised bumps or spots appear on your new baby’s previously perfect skin, it can cause concern – not least as allergies such as CMPA become more common.
-But does your infant have baby acne, milk spots, or milk rash – and what’s the difference between them?
+But does your infant have baby acne, baby milk spots, or milk rash – and what’s the difference between them?
 This post will be looking at milk spots vs CMPA rash, milk allergy vs baby acne, milia vs milk allergy, and everything in between, plus reflux vs milk allergy babies.

 One is thought to be hormonal, one a response to the environment outside of the womb, and one an allergy reaction.
 But which is which, and how serious are they?
 This post will help you identify and distinguish between these three infant skin complaints.

 Milk Spots Baby Rash, Also Known as Milia

 What Are Newborn Milk Spots?

 What are milk spots on babies?
 Firstly, if you’re researching milk spots vs milia, they are the same thing.
 Milia are tiny white bumps that appear on the face, typically on the nose, chin, and cheeks, although they can also develop on the chest, arms, and legs.
 Sometimes they can appear in and around the baby’s mouth and oral milia are known as Epstein pearls.